mpapierski/edux/README.md

 Who is receiving the email.

+## AIRPLANE_MODE

+When present, no notification will be sent.

 # How to run

 You want to run it in cron every day if you do not really care.
 Run it every few hours and you will never miss anything.